This year, make a commitment to offset your 18.4 tonne personal CO2 emissions and support subsistence tree farmers in Timor-Leste.

 WithOneSeed successfully gained certification from the Gold Standard Foundation under its afforestation/reforestation standard in March 2106 and achieved a successful Performance Audit outcome in April 2017.
 Therefore, CarbonSocial carbon credits produced under the WithOneSeed program meet both international and Australia carbon offset standards and are the only internationally certified credits available from Timor-Leste.

-Importantly, all funds raised from the sale of CarbonSocial credits are used to directly pay small landholder subsistence farmers to plant and manage the forests under guidance from WithOneSeed.
+All funds raised from the sale of CarbonSocial credits are used to directly pay small landholder subsistence farmers to plant and manage the forests under guidance from WithOneSeed.

 Key achievements of